tum-pbs/pbdl-book/bayesian-intro.md

 Introduction to Posterior Inference
 =======================

 We should keep in mind that for all measurements, models, and discretizations we have uncertainties.
 For measurements and observations, this typically appears in the form of measurement errors.
 Model equations equations, on the other hand, usually encompass only parts of a system we're interested in (leaving the remainder as an uncertainty), while for numerical simulations we inherently introduce discretization errors.
 So a very important question to ask here is how we can be sure that an answer we obtain is the correct one.
-From a statisticians viewpoint, we'd like to know the posterior pobability distribution, a distribution that captures possible uncertainties we have about our model or data.
+From a statisticians viewpoint, we'd like to know the posterior probability distribution, a distribution that captures possible uncertainties we have about our model or data.

 ## Uncertainty